tjasika/Diary-App/README.md

 ### User authentification
 The user authentification was not my primary goal for this project, so I kept it simple.
 The email and the username must be unique, but the email is not verified (I only used the 'email' input type).
-The illustrations on the log-in and sign-up page are from *StorySet*: https://storyset.com/people
 ![Screenshot of the project interface](assets/screenshot1.png)

+### Styling
+I went with a clean, modern, and simple look.
+I’m not a pro designer, but I did my best to make sure the interface really works well for the app.
+The color palette is from https://www.materialpalette.com and the illustrations are from *StorySet*: https://storyset.com/people